Author: E.C. LaMeaux

 The primal sexual attraction you sometimes feel for certain people can be misleading.

-According to Dr. Margaret Paul, a relationship expert who's appeared on Oprah and has her Ph.D. in psychology, initial physical attraction is a very poor indicator on how well a relationship will work out.
+According to Dr. Margaret Paul, a relationship expert who's appeared on Oprah and has her Ph.D. in psychology, initial physical attraction is a very poor indicator on how well a relationship will work out, which can lead to the feeling of abandonment.
 According to Dr. Paul, the alpha males to whom many women tend to be more attracted also tend to be more sexually promiscuous.

 Many women say that when they're looking for a long-term relationship partner, they're actually looking for the opposite of an alpha-male: men who smile more, seem cooperative, and have more feminine features like full lips, wide eyes, and thin eyebrows.
 Strangely enough, frequent smiles and delicate features tend to be on a man's list of desired qualities in a long-term mate as well.
 But guys, watch out!
 Women cheat, too.